ocf/ocfweb/ocfweb/docs/docs/staff/backend/kerberos.md

 privileges assigned to the [kadmind.acl file][2] used by Puppet.
 Notice that the `all` privilege does not actually give *all* privileges, since the `get-keys` privilege is separate.
-The `get-keys` privilege is used to fetch pricipals' keys, which is equivalent to knowing the password hash in other authentication systems, so it is not a privilege to be handed out lightly.
+The `get-keys` privilege is used to fetch principals' keys, which is equivalent to knowing the password hash in other authentication systems, so it is not a privilege to be handed out lightly.

 [2]: https://github.com/ocf/puppet/blob/master/modules/ocf_kerberos/files/kadmind.acl